 The data set we will be analyzing comes from a study addressing the underlying mechanisms of how glucocorticoids suppress inflammation in airway smooth muscle (ASM).
 (Himes BE, 2014)Glucocorticoids are a class of corticosteroids, which Is a group of steroids produced in the adrenal cortex.
 They are named in their role in glucose metabolism but have potent anti-inflammatory and immunosuppressive properties.
 Glucocorticoids are the primary treatment strategy for treating asthma because they have anti-inflammatory effects in many lung tissues.
 Until this study, the mechanism in which glucocorticoids suppress inflammation in ASM was unknown.
 The researchers used RNA-seq to characterize transcriptomic changes in four primary human ASM cell lines.
 The lines were treated with dexamethasone which is a potent synthetic glucocorticoid.
 They found 316 differentially expressed genes this list of 316 genes underwent further analysis to see what sets of genes were statistically significant enriched in the samples.
 CRISPLD2 along with many other genes where differentially expressed and enriched.
 CRISPLD2 was further studied because it hasn’t been investigated.

 CRISPLD2 which encodes a secreted protein which has been implicated in lung development and endotoxin regulation.
-Through western blotting and QRT-PCR CRISPLD2 showed increase expression when cells were treated with dexamethasone.
+Through western blotting and QRT-PCR, CRISPLD2 showed increase expression when cells were treated with dexamethasone.
 Overall, this study outlined the effects of glucocorticoid on ASM transcriptome and identified CRSPLD2 as a candidate gene that regulates anti-inflammatory effects of glucocorticoids in ASM (Himes BE, 2014).

 This tutorial will not be able to reach the same conclusion as the study but that does not mean that our analysis doesn’t work or isn’t useful.
 In this tutorial we are only investigating the differential expression in genes between untreated and treated groups.
 We are only conducting the first step of this study to find out what genes we should be interested in.
 We would have to conduct gene set enrichment analysis to gather more context of what genes are used in certain pathways.
 We need this because we could have genes that are differentially expressed but have nothing to do with anti-inflammatory responses.